 “I think I get the picture.
 What else do you know about him?”

-“Well, not much, but he comes in really late, almost close to closing and drinks far too much vodka…”
+“Well, not much, but he comes in very late, almost close to closing, and drinks far too much vodka…”

 By Lacy’s description, Abbi was having suspicions of either Tom or Henry.